SumZer0-git/EDAPGui/readme.md

     If the waypoint file entry has an associated Station/StationCoord entry, the assistant will route a course to that station upon entering that system.
 The assistant will then autodock, refuel and repair.
 If a trading sequence is define, it will then execute that trade.
 See HOWTO-Waypoint.md
+* Robigo Assist:  Performs the Robigo Mines Passenger missions.
+See Robigo.md under the docs folder
+* AFK Combat Assist: used with a AFK Combat ship in a Rez Zone.
+It will detect if shields have dropped and if so, will boost away and go into supercruise for ~10sec... then drop, put pips to system and weapons and deploy fighter, then terminate.
+While in the Rez Zone, if your fighter has been destroyed it will deploy another figher (assumes you have two bays)
 * ELW Scanner: will perform FSS scans while FSD Assist is traveling between stars.
 If the FSS shows a signal in the region of Earth, Water or Ammonia type worlds, it will announce that discovery and log it into elw.txt file.
 Note: it does not do the FSS scan, you would need to terminate FSD Assist